Netanyahu warns Gaza civilians after Israel destroys apartment block

 The bombing on Saturday of Al Zafer Tower in Gaza City marked the first time in the Gaza war that Israel had brought down such a tall structure.
 It had housed 44 families, some of whom returned to the rubble on Sunday to search for belongings.

-Late on Saturday, an Israeli air strike destroyed a commercial centre in the southern Gaza town of Rafah and three people were hurt, local medical staff said.
+Late on Saturday, an Israeli air strike destroyed a commercial center in the southern Gaza town of Rafah and three people were hurt, local medical staff said.

 Egypt called on Israel and the Palestinians on Saturday to halt hostilities and return to talks.
 But there was no sign that negotiations, last held before a ceasefire collapsed on Tuesday, would resume soon.